Will Mice Come Out If Lights Are On?

 The legendary Chinese army general Sun Tzi wrote that “If you know your enemy and you know who you are, you need not fear the result of a hundred battles”.
 Similarly, if you want to get rid of mice, it is important to know their behaviors.

 So what are the behaviors of mice that we need to know?
-Well, for one, they are nocturnal, meaning they are active during the day.
+Well, for one, they are nocturnal, meaning they are active at night.
 They do not like sunlight.
 If that is so, then it should follow that they do not like it when the lights are turned on, do they?

 In this article, Go-Forth Pest Control, the leading pest control company in North and South Carolina and a local and friendly exterminator for bugs, would like to talk to you about mice, their behaviors, and how to get rid of them.
 Read on.

 Mice are among the most common household pests in the United States.
 Mice have large rounded eyes, have pointed muzzles, have tails that are longer than their bodies, and have four legs.
 They come in gray colors with cream-colored bellies.
 Their bodies may be up to 3.75 inches, excluding their tails.

 Mice are said to be very intelligent creatures.
 They are more comfortable crawling beside walls and do not like to be exposed in open spaces, which works to their advantage.
 Mice have incredible memories and can easily remember the paths that they took.
 They also recognize a new obstruction in their regular paths and would quickly recognize it as something dangerous.

 Mice are highly social creatures.
 They live in a single nest, where they sleep, eat, and play together.
 They get lonely when they are left alone.
 When a mouse dies, they mourn their loss.

 Mice are always sexually active.
 At 5 weeks of age, mice can already reproduce.
 They can reproduce every 3 weeks and can do so until they reach the age of 2 years.
 What makes their species successful is that they breed rapidly and can adapt easily to ever-changing conditions.